 The case, legal experts have argued, will rest on whether or not the Trump administration can prove that Bears Ears is too large for its intended purpose.

 Trump isn't the first president to reduce the size of a national monument.
 Woodrow Wilson shrank the size of Washington's Mount Olympus in 1915 by more than 313,000 acres, while Franklin Roosevelt reduced the size of the Grand Canyon monument by almost 72,000 acres in 1940.
 (Both sites are now national parks.)
 Despite the precedent established by such actions, the judicial system has never had to decide whether or not presidents have the authority to reduce the size of monuments established by their predecessors..

-The Navajo Nation, along with other tribes and conservation groups, has already declared it will fight Trump's reduction of Bears Ears.
+The Navajo Nation, along with other tribes and conservation groups, quickly declared its plans to fight Trump's reduction of Bears Ears.

-"We will stand and fight all the way," said Russell Begaye, president of the Navajo Nation, told The New York Times.
+"We will stand and fight all the way," Russell Begaye, president of the Navajo Nation, told The New York Times in 2017.

-Shaun Chapoose, chairman of the Ute Indian Tribe business committee, told the Guardian that the announced reductions were "Another slap in the face in the overall relationship between the federal government and the tribes, and local people."
+Shaun Chapoose, chairman of the Ute Indian Tribe business committee, told The Guardian the announced reductions were "another slap in the face in the overall relationship between the federal government and the tribes, and local people."

 Any lawsuits that stop the reduction of Bears Ears would almost certainly cement presidential authority to create monuments and would ensure that such actions could not be undone by future administrations.
 A legal loss, however, would open the doors to presidents reducing the size of any monument and create an opportunity for many kinds of development on public lands.